stekole/bandmates/README.md

 # bandmates
-Add in or remove your favorite bandmates from songs

 ![image](https://github.com/stekole/bandmates/assets/30674956/4b9942e2-7f7f-4d21-94d0-329309348993)

 # Introduction

-Do you hate the bass player in your band?
-Or maybe you just want to practice guitar to tracks like me.
+Tired of the bass player stealing the spotlight?
+(Or maybe you just want to practice guitar without Dave's questionable timing).
+This app lets you kick out any instrument from your favorite tracks and play along instead 🎸.
+I built it because I needed a drama-free way to practice guitar – no band drama required.

+Strips out instruments tracks from any song, letting you jam along with the band! 🎸

 Use this script to download audio and remove instruments on the fly using [demuc](https://github.com/facebookresearch/demucs) and [yt-dlp](https://github.com/yt-dlp/yt-dlp).

 Remove any of the following supported instruments in the model
 - bass